-Terri: Yeah it was.
-Rudi did a brilliant version of ‘Question Mark and the Mysterians 96 tears’, a record which I love dearly and I have a feeling that they might have done a version of ‘My Generation’ by The Who but I’m not absolutely sure about that.
-It’s with great regret that Rudi didn’t make it – I wish I had taken more interest in the Good Vibrations movie because it looks like I let them down but in fact, I begged Rudi not to go to London when they called round to my house, when I was with my friend Paul Murphy to tell me they were moving there, I broke down and cried and said: “don’t go”.
-And Paul who had travelled around Europe with bands said: “Listen to Terri.
+Terri: Yeah, it was.
+Rudi did a brilliant version of ‘Question Mark and the Mysterians 96 tears’, a record which I love dearly, and I feel that they might have done a version of ‘My Generation’ by The Who but I’m not sure about that.
+It’s with great regret that Rudi didn’t make it – I wish I had taken more interest in the Good Vibrations movie because it looks like I let them down, but in fact, I begged Rudi not to go to London when they called round to my house, when I was with my friend Paul Murphy to tell me they were moving there, I broke down and cried and said: “don’t go”.
+And Paul, who had travelled around Europe with bands, said: “Listen to Terri.
 Don’t go to London.
 You would be better off here in Belfast -don’t go”.
-So Rudi went to London and they had Malcolm McLaren, the Clash manager Bernie Rhodes and Pete Waterman advising them and then they came back and recorded for us but in the film, it looks like I really destroyed their career.
+So Rudi went to London, and they had Malcolm McLaren, the Clash manager Bernie Rhodes and Pete Waterman advising them and then they came back and recorded for us, but in the film, it looks like I really destroyed their career.
 [Laughs] I really thought Rudi would have been the band that made it, but they did get signed up at the end to Jammin Records.
 Nearly all the bands on Good Vibrations got signed up to some other label in England or got a record out which was good.

 Do you have a favourite record that Good Vibrations put out?

 Terri: Rudi -‘Big Time’ would have been one – yeah definitely it would be one of them.
 But it depends on the day of the week.
-Everybody wants me to automatically say ‘Teenage Kicks’ by the Undertones.
+Everybody wants me to say ‘Teenage Kicks’ by the Undertones automatically.
 I remember being on ‘Across the Line’, the Radio Ulster show one night and they were doing everything to get me to say ‘Teenage Kicks’, but I said “no, my favourite record is Dana – ‘It’s a Cold Cold Christmas Without You’.
 Nobody knew if I was being serious or not.
-We had it for 50p in the shop and the next week we sold the six copies that we had – we couldn’t give it away before that.
-People were saying to me “I really like that record but I didn’t think it was cool until you said on the radio”.
-I do actually like that record but I don’t think much of that fascist bitch Dana but I’m not a musical snob – there are a lot of crap records that I really love.
+We had it for 50p in the shop, and the next week we sold the six copies that we had – we couldn’t give it away before that.
+People were saying to me “I really like that record, but I didn’t think it was cool until you said on the radio”.
+I do actually like that record, but I don’t think much of that fascist bitch Dana, but I’m not a musical snob – there are many crap records that I really love.

 What is your all-time favourite record?

 Terri: Marvin Gaye – ‘What’s Going On’ is my all-time favourite album in the world.
 I was born at the right time and the right place for that.
-I know Berry Gordy from Motown didn’t want to put it out but it was such a great album.
-I suppose the Clash first album or the Jam’s first album would mean a lot to people but at that time I was very political and I was very much into ecology and stuff and I was very anti-Vietnam war.
+I know Berry Gordy from Motown didn’t want to put it out, but it was such a great album.
+I suppose the Clash first album or the Jam’s first album would mean a lot to people, but at that time I was very political, and I was very much into ecology and stuff, and I was very anti-Vietnam war.
 I had been the 17-year-old chairman of the Northern Ireland Youth Campaign for peace and nuclear disarmament.
 I was the 17-year-old chairman of the Belfast Council for Peace in Vietnam.
-I was the first person ever to be arrested under the civil disobedience act of 1965 protesting against the war in Vietnam.
-The Americans were dropping bombs on the innocent people of Vietnam and that record to me was just the greatest record ever at the time.
-I was listening to a lot of artists like the Black Poets who were the forerunners of rap and hip-hop.
-I had a really wide musical collection.
+I was the first person ever to be arrested under the civil disobedience act of 1965 protesting against Vietnam’s war.
+The Americans were dropping bombs on the innocent people of Vietnam, and that record to me was just the greatest record ever at the time.
+I was listening to many artists like the Black Poets who were the forerunners of rap and hip-hop.
+I had an extensive music collection.
 I lost three major record collections in my life -people broke in and stole them.
-Any one of them would be worth a fortune now, especially a lot of my sixties Ska stuff.
+Any one of them would be worth a fortune now, especially many of my sixties Ska stuff.
 In 1965, in Belfast, I played Bob Marley’s first record ‘One Cup of Coffee’ and cleared the floor.
 I wrote to Bob in Kingstown, Jamaica -three months later I got a letter back from Bob to say his father was Irish.